Close Menu

 Answer: Yes, leading and lagging indicators can be used together to get better trade confirmation and improve decision making.

-Answer: Moving averages, macd, and billinger bands are popular lagging indicators.
+Answer: Moving averages, MACD, and Bollinger bands are popular lagging indicators.

 Previous ArticlePrice Action Trading Basics: Fundamental Beliefs, Patterns & Techniques